Avinash291020/SciSynth-AI-Research-Assistant/PROJECT_PRESENTATION.md

-# 🎯 SciSynth AI Research Assistant - Professional Presentation
+# 🎯 SciSynth: AI-Powered Research Assistant for Scientific Discovery - Professional Presentation

 ## Executive Summary

-**SciSynth AI Research Assistant** is a **production-grade AI engineering platform** that demonstrates senior-level capabilities in machine learning, system design, and DevOps.
+**SciSynth: AI-Powered Research Assistant for Scientific Discovery** is a **production-grade AI engineering platform** that demonstrates senior-level capabilities in machine learning, system design, and DevOps.
 This project showcases the skills needed for **Senior AI Engineer** and **ML Engineer** positions at top-tier companies.

 ---